 Protecting a parent with dementia from financial exploitation

 Your mother calls you in tears.
-She's just realized she's spent thousands of dollars on something she can't quite remember.
+She just realized she spent thousands of dollars on something she can't quite remember.
 A grandchild borrowed money.
 A friend needed help.
 Someone online was selling something too good to pass up.
-The memory gaps are getting bigger, and now you're realizing that her financial vulnerability isn't just about keeping track of bills.
-It's about someone taking advantage of someone who can't quite hold all the pieces together anymore.
+The memory gaps are getting bigger, and now you're realizing that her financial vulnerability goes beyond keeping track of bills.
+Someone is taking advantage of a person who can't hold all the pieces together anymore.

 Dementia changes how your parent experiences money and decision-making.
-It doesn't mean your parent is incompetent—competency is a legal determination, not a symptom—but it does mean your parent is increasingly vulnerable to exploitation.
+It doesn't mean your parent is incompetent (competency is a legal determination, not a symptom), but it does mean your parent is increasingly vulnerable to exploitation.
 The person your parent was would have caught the scam.
 The person your parent is now might not.
-People understand this, and some of them take advantage.
+And people understand this.
+Some of them take advantage.
 A neighbor drops by frequently and your parent keeps giving them money.
 A romance develops online and your parent is sending cash to a stranger.
 A grandchild who's always been responsible with money suddenly needs larger and larger "loans" that never get repaid.
-The difference between bad judgment and exploitation can be hard to pinpoint, but the financial harm is real either way.
+The line between bad judgment and exploitation can be hard to pinpoint, but the financial harm is real either way.

 This is the hardest part of helping a parent with dementia: protecting them without controlling them, maintaining their autonomy while preventing catastrophic financial decisions.
 Your parent still has legal rights.
 They have the right to make their own choices, even bad ones, unless a court has determined they're incompetent.
 You can't simply take over.
 But you can put systems in place that make exploitation harder, and you can learn to see the early warning signs.

-The foundation of financial protection is understanding what your parent has and where it is.
-You need to know the account numbers, institutions, current balances, and monthly changes.
-This isn't about invading privacy unnecessarily.
-It's about having the information you'd need if your parent becomes unable to make financial decisions, or if you need to prove to a court or a financial institution that something is wrong.
+The foundation of financial protection is understanding what your parent has and where it sits.
+You need account numbers, institutions, current balances, and monthly changes.
+This isn't about invading privacy.
+It's about having the information you'd need if your parent becomes unable to make financial decisions, or if you need to prove to a court or a bank that something is wrong.

 Start by having a straightforward conversation with your parent about financial matters.
 If your parent still has capacity to understand financial discussions, explain that you want to help keep things organized and secure.
 Ask your parent to show you where important documents are kept.
 Ask for access to a complete list of accounts.
 Many banks and investment firms will add a family member to an account as a joint account holder or authorized user, which gives you visibility without necessarily giving you full control.

-Create a master list of all accounts: checking accounts, savings accounts, investment accounts, retirement accounts, insurance policies, real estate, and vehicles.
+Create a master list of all accounts: checking, savings, investments, retirement, insurance policies, real estate, and vehicles.
 Include the institution name, account type, account number, current balance, and the names on the account.
 Update this list quarterly.
 You're not looking for surprises necessarily, but if you're checking regularly, you're more likely to catch a problem early.

 Know what your parent's income is and when it arrives.
 If your parent receives Social Security, when does it arrive and how much?
 If there are pension payments, disability payments, or investment income, know the amounts and timing.
 Now compare that to the outflows.
 If your parent is spending more than they're earning, you need to understand where the extra money is coming from and where it's going.
 This is where you often discover that your parent has been lending money, giving money away, or making purchases they didn't fully understand.

 Pay special attention to accounts that don't appear on statements.
 Some older adults still have savings accounts at local banks they opened decades ago, accounts they never check.
 They might have bonds or other investments they've forgotten about.
 They might have a safe deposit box with cash or valuable papers.
-You're not snooping, you're trying to get a complete picture.
-If you can't locate something, that's important information too.
+You're not snooping.
+You're trying to get a complete picture, and if you can't locate something, that's important information too.

 Once you understand what your parent has, the next step is making sure bills get paid on time and fraud becomes more difficult.
 If your parent still wants to be involved in financial decisions, you can support that while adding protective layers.